PC-11: Overview of the API specification change

 Switching engine oils

-PC-11 will not change the best practices that help drive the success of owner/operators and fleets.
-It’s also important to note that PC-11 will not affect every business in the same way.
+PC-11 does not change the best practices that help drive the success of owner-operators and fleets.
+It’s also important to note that PC-11 does not affect every business in the same way.

-Owner/operators and fleets operating newer equipment with advanced engine technology should follow original equipment manufacturer recommendations, but they also may decide to upgrade to FA-4 oils if they are looking to improve fuel economy.
-We anticipate that some owner/operators and fleets will want to be early adopters of both the advanced engine technology and high-performance FA-4 oils.
+Owner-operators and fleets operating newer equipment with advanced engine technology should follow original equipment manufacturer recommendations, but they may decide to upgrade to FA-4 oils if they are looking to improve fuel economy.
+We anticipate that some owner-operators and fleets will want to be early adopters of both the advanced engine technology and high-performance FA-4 oils.

-There will be a global impact to PC-11, but the primary applications are in the United States, Canada and Mexico.
+There is a global impact with PC-11, but the primary applications are in the United States, Canada and Mexico.